redhat-appstudio/infra-deployments/README.md

 ### Q: What if I want my service's K8s resources in a separate Git repository? (i.e. not this one)

-Ultimately, as a team, we should decide on a resource deployment strategy going forward, however, it is easiest to coordinate deployments across a single Git repository (such as this one), rather than multiple independent repositories.
+Ultimately, as a team, we should decide on a resource deployment strategy going forward: whether we want every team's K8s resources to be defined within this repository (as a GitOps monorepo), or within individual team's Git repositories.
+IMHO it is easiest to coordinate deployments within a single Git repository (such as this one), rather than multiple independent repositories.

-If one or more services want to split off their K8s resource into independent repositories, they would modify the `Application` for their service (created in step 3, above) to point to their new repository.
+However, if one or more services want to split off their K8s resource into independent repositories owned by those teams, they can modify the Argo CD `Application` CR for their service (created in 'How to add your own component' step 3, above) to point to their new repository.